-SDG: Quality Education
+SDG: Goal 4 – Quality Education

 First, the contents of educational websites like Wikipedia, Khan Academy, and, Project Gutenberg, are repackaged for download and offline use.
 Second, the materials are made available in an offline area with RACHEL.
 RACHEL stands for Remote Area Community Hotspot for Education & Learning.
-RACHEL is a portable plug-and-play server which stores the offline educational resources and via a local (offline) wireless connection makes the contents available.
+RACHEL is a portable plug-and-play server which stores the offline educational resources and via a local (offline) wireless connection makes the contents available (Gomez, 2017).

-Gomez (2017).
+Gomez, A. (2017, November 15).
 The future of offline access to Wikipedia: The RACHEL example.
-Accessed at: https://blog.wikimedia.org/2017/11/15/offline-access-wikipedia-rachel/
+Wikimedia Foundation, Retrieved from https://blog.wikimedia.org/2017/11/15/offline-access-wikipedia-rachel/

 Internet Society (2018).
 25 under 25.
-Accessed at: https://www.internetsociety.org/25th/25-under-25/awardees
+Retrieved from https://www.internetsociety.org/25th/25-under-25/awardees

 Internet World Stats (2018).
 World Internet Users and 2018 Population Stats.
 Retrieved from https://www.internetworldstats.com/stats.htm

 Njoroge, P. (2016, August 29).
 Musings on Kitale: What it means to introduce technology in learning.
 Retrieved from http://blogs.africanmathsinitiative.net/patrick15/2016/08/29/musings-on-kitale-what-it-means-to-introduce-technology-in-learning/